Best Office Chair for Back Pain 2023

 Ergonomic Seat & Recline Function

-In addition to that, the Aeron sports a well-designed waterfall-edge style seat and can recline back to a maximum of 135 degrees, allowing you to lean back and relax if you need to change your position to break up a busy workday.
+In addition, the Aeron sports a well-designed waterfall-edge style seat and can recline to a maximum of 135 degrees, allowing you to lean back and relax if you need to change your position to break up a busy workday.

 Of all the features on offer with this chair, this is the one we don’t really “get.”
 It’s simply a case of if something isn’t broken, why fix it?

-There’s nothing wrong with allowing the user free rein to set their own recline angle, so this feature feels slightly over-engineered to us.
+Allowing the user free rein to set their own recline angle is fine, so this feature feels slightly over-engineered to us.
 Even so, some people are bound to like it, and nobody is going to despise it to the point that they’d not buy the Aeron because of that.

 Bottom Line